 The Policy Research Centre for Cancer Prevention (PRCP)

-The Policy Research Centre for Cancer Prevention (PRCP) commissions and conducts research on lifestyles and behaviours that are associated with cancer which can be translated into key prevention policy recommendations.
+The Policy Research Centre for Cancer Prevention (PRCP) commissions and conducts translatable research on lifestyles and behaviours that are associated with cancer which supports policies to prevent cancer.

 Our mission is to provide high quality research evidence that supports the development of policy to promote healthy living and improving the environments that support health.